Meaning of Revelation 19:9 - Who Can Be Invited to the Wedding Supper of the Lamb?

 There are many prophecies in Revelation 2–3 similar to “He that has an ear, let him hear what the Spirit says to the churches.”
 In Revelation 3:20, we read, “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me.”
 The Lord Jesus also clearly told us, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 From these prophecies, we see that the Lord Jesus will return and speak to us in the last days.
 He will tell us all the truths we previously did not understand in our belief in the Lord, so that we may receive all truth from God.
 So, we need to focus on listening for God’s voice, and receive the returned Lord and dine at the marriage supper of the Lamb by listening for God’s voice or words.

-So, if we wish to receive the returned Lord Jesus in the last days, we must listen for the Lord’s words and to the truths expressed by the Lord, because only in this way will we have the chance to dine at the marriage supper of the Lamb and enter God’s kingdom.
+So, if we wish to receive the returned Lord Jesus in the last days, we must listen for God’s voice because only in this way will we have the chance to dine at the marriage supper of the Lamb and enter God’s kingdom.

 3. Focus on Discerning Evil Sayings and Fallacies, and Be on Guard Against Satan’s Tricks